xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/basecompoundrefdatamodel/$constructor$.md

-Constructs a new instance of the `BaseCompoundRefDataModel` class
+Constructs a new BaseCompoundRefDataModel instance.

 ## Signature